To main content

 Christina recommends joining the queue for student housing as soon as you can, ideally before even moving to Stockholm.
 To register, you first need to join an SSCO-affiliated student union - although it’s possible to collect a maximum of 90 credit days before joining a student union - and you’ll be required to read at least 15 higher education points per term.

 When she first moved to Stockholm, Christina was able to live in the temporary accommodation provided by Karolinska Institutet.
-Since students can only live in the university-owned apartments for up to a year, she joined the student housing queue and began “collecting days”.
+Since students can only live in university-owned apartments for up to a year, she joined the student housing queue and began “collecting days”.

 Karolinska Institutet Aula Medica